Alfresco/alfresco-docker-activemq/README.md

 > If you are using this base image in a public repository, please stick to the Docker Hub published image.

+### Image pinning

+The [pinning suggestions provided in alfresco-base-java](https://github.com/Alfresco/alfresco-docker-base-java/blob/master/README.md#image-pinning) are valid for this image too.

 ## Configuration parameters

 The following can be set via environment variables: